Alex-Quayle/code-refactor-challenge/README.md

 No installation necessary.
 Please visit https://alex-quayle.github.io/horiseon-landing-page/ to view the webpage.

 ## Credits

+No direct code was copied or paraphrased in this project.
+However, the following articles were used to inform the decisions on what to include in the project:

-Mozilla Developers Network (2023, April 13). <article>: The Article Contents element. https://developer.mozilla.org/en-US/docs/Web/HTML/Element/article
+> Mozilla Developers Network (2023, April 13). < article >: The Article Contents element. https://developer.mozilla.org/en-US/docs/Web/HTML/Element/article

-W3Schools (n.d.).
+> W3Schools (n.d.).
 HTML Semantic Elements. https://www.w3schools.com/html/html5_semantic_elements.asp

-Mozilla Developers Network (2023, April 13). <aside>: The Aside element. https://developer.mozilla.org/en-US/docs/Web/HTML/Element/aside
+> Mozilla Developers Network (2023, April 13). < aside >: The Aside element. https://developer.mozilla.org/en-US/docs/Web/HTML/Element/aside

 ## License